 Image : NOTE: The below Blu-ray captures were taken directly from the Blu-ray disc.

 Massacre in Dinosaur Valley aka "Nudo e selvaggio" gets a solid transfer to Blu-ray from 88 Films in the UK.
 Both the English and Italian versions get separate transfers "Restored in 2K from the Original Camera Negative".
 The 1.5 hour film get a supportive bitrates and the visual quality can impress looking far superior than one might anticipate.
 The English version is slightly superior but it is negligible.
 The modest production has layered contrast and frequent depth.
-Colors are true without unnatural embellishment and the source is clean without major blemishes.
+There is a green cast over the image.
 It's in the original 1.85:1 aspect ratio without compression artifacts or digital noise and grain textures are prevalent.
 This dual-layered Blu-ray higher resolution does expose some of the low-budget effects - the plane crash is particularly transparent as are the brief viewing of a piranha attack.
-This 1080P exports the original film expertly.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION